 |Session||First Sub Session||Credit Points||30 credits (15 ECTS credits)|

 Medieval Irish and Icelandic sagas represent the largest and most varied, and certainly the most entertaining, body of vernacular prose narrative in existence in early mediaeval Europe.
 Although not widely known beyond their countries of origin, they contain some of the North's most distinctive and impressive contributions to world literature.
 Drawing on common oral and literary traditions from the North Atlantic cultural zone, these tales dramatize the legendary past by populating it with larger-than-life heroes whose deeds and misdeeds were felt to define the meaning of that past for mediaeval audiences.
 These two bodies of northern literature are usually studied in isolation, but this course will place them side by side.
 It will explore narratives ranging from heroic tales of cattle-raids and bloodfeuds to stories about the living dead and quests to the otherworlds of the Western and Arctic oceans.
 The tales will be analysed (in translation) from literary and historical perspectives.
 The course falls into two halves.
 It will first explore the kinds of stories these sagas tell and similarities and differences between their 'narrative worlds'.
 It will then turn to the questions of how, when and why this literature was produced, and how we can best appreciate it, especially in regard to what kinds of 'heroes' its protagonists are.

-This course will be available in 2017/18, and is available to Level 4 students in any degree programme.
+This course will be available in 2017/18, and is available to Level 3 students in any degree programme, and all visiting students.

 This is the total time spent in lectures, tutorials and other class teaching.

 Students are formatively assessed on their seminar performance according to criteria clearly explained at the beginning of the course.